SAD-Enjoyers/SAD_Backend/README.md

 3. **Environment Setup**:
    - Copy `.env.example` to `.env`
    - Set values for your PostgreSQL and MongoDB connections, as well as any other required variables.
+   - Use `openssl rand -hex 64` command to generate JWT Token.

 ## Database Setup